Kondapur: Economy

 Whitefields is a prominent residential neighborhood which is located between Hitech City and Kondapur. several IT professionals working in Gachibowli, Hitech City, Madhapur, and Kondapur live in Whitefields.

-Other Details
+Other details

 The pin code of Kondapur, K.V.Rangareddy, Telangana is 500084.
 The post office Kondapur is located in the district K.V.Rangareddy, Telangana.
-The first two digit of pin code denotes 50, which is listed in Telangana.
+The first two digits of the pin code denotes 50, which is listed in Telangana.

 WorldOne International School is also situated there.